No. 10345, 1st Battalion, Royal Inniskilling Fusiliers

 Thomas Michael (born 28 January 1890 at 41 Charlotte Street, Belfast)

 Charles (born 4 November 1892 at 57 Spruce Street, Belfast)

 During the Great War Sergeant Charles Neeson served with the 1st Battalion Royal Inniskilling Fusiliers in Gallipoli (from 17 March 1915) and then in France where he died of wounds on 23 April 1917 (aged 24).
 He has no known grave.
 Evidence of a valid nuncupative will was accepted on 12 December 1917.
 His brother, John Neeson, of Church Street, Holywood made a written statement (witnessed by Edmund Hassett, Parish Priest, Holywood) that Charles had told him at the beginning of April 1916, when Charles was last home on leave and staying with his brother Hugh Neeson at 55 Trevor Street, Holywood, that if anything happened to him he wanted everything he had or was due to him to be given to Hugh’s wife.
 Charles Neeson’s effects were received by his sister-in-law, Katie Neeson.

 Charles Neeson’s brother, William Neeson, lived at 424 Newtownards Road, Belfast.

-Sergeant Charles Neeson (No.10345) is commemorated on the Arras Memorial in France; on Holywood and District War Memorial and in the Belfast Book of Honour (Page 500).
+Sergeant Charles Neeson (No.10345) is commemorated on the Arras Memorial in France; on Holywood and District War Memorial; on the Family Grave Headstone in Holywood Cemetery, Co Down and in the Belfast Book of Honour (Page 500).